The Frobenius and factor universality problems of the Kleene star of a finite set of words: Set rewriting system

 Second, we observe that for every non-empty $S \subsetneq P$, there exists a rule $r_j$ that increases the counter value exactly by $1$.
 We choose the rule $r_j$ for $j$ being the smallest index such that $b_j \notin S$, and we have $\mathit{val}(S\cdot r_j) = \mathit{val}(S)+1$.
 Furthermore, for $S = P$ there is no legal rule.

-It follows that the set rewriting system is mortal and for $S = \{b_0\}$, the longest possible legal sequence of rules has length $2^n-2$. \end{proof}
+It follows that the set rewriting system is mortal, and for $S = \{b_0\}$, the longest possible legal sequence of rules has length $2^n-2$. \end{proof}

 Now, we show the PSPACE-completeness of the immortality problem.
 The idea is a reduction from the non-universality of an NFA.
-The NFA is combined with the counter developed above.
-The counter can be reset only if there exists a non-accepted word, which allows repeating a subset in the set rewriting system.
+The NFA is combined with the counter developed for the proof of Theorem~\ref{thm:set_rewriting_maximal_legal_length}.
+The NFA is encoded within the set rewriting system together with a counter incrementing its value with each transition.
+The counter can be reset only if there exists a non-accepted word by the NFA, in which case it allows repeating a subset in the set rewriting system.

-\begin{theorem} Problem~\ref{pbm:immortality_set_rewriting} (Immortality of Set Rewriting) is PSPACE-complete. \end{theorem} \begin{proof} To solve the problem in PSPACE, it is enough to guess a subset $S$ and a length $k$, and then guess at most $k$ rules (without storing them), verifying whether the resulted subset is the same as $S$.
+\begin{theorem} Problem~\ref{pbm:immortality_set_rewriting} (Immortality of Set Rewriting) is PSPACE-complete. \end{theorem} \begin{proof} To solve the problem in NPSPACE thus in PSPACE, given a set rewriting system $(P,R)$, it is enough to guess a subset $S \subseteq P$ and a length $k \le 2^{|P|}$, and then to guess at most $k$ rules (storing only the current one), verifying whether the resulted subset is the same as $S$.